 "Protecting New Zealand's Special Places and Things"

 This law helps protect New Zealand's natural and historic resources.
 You can think of natural resources as things like forests, rivers, and animals.
-The law also helps protect historic resources, which are important places and things from the past.
+The law also protects historic resources, which are important places and things from New Zealand's past.

-The law creates a special group called the Department of Conservation to help with this protection.
-This group's job is to conserve, or protect, New Zealand's natural and historic resources.
+The law creates a special group called the Department of Conservation.
+This group is in charge of helping to protect New Zealand's natural and historic resources.

 "The name and start date of the Conservation Act 1987 law"